oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 5. AngularJS
 6. Vue.js

 Angular is still very popular among developers.
 If you're developing an Angular app today, you probably need a way to authenticate your users.
-That's where OpenID Connect (OIDC) comes in.
+That's where OpenID Connect (OIDC) can help you.
 OIDC is a layer on top of OAuth 2.0 that provides identity.

 In this tutorial, I'll how you to add OIDC authentication with Auth0 to a new Angular app in just a few steps.